Minixlip/nur/README.md

 # Nur

-Nur is a local-first desktop EPUB reader with offline text-to-speech, voice tools, page translation, and on-device book summaries.
+Nur is a local-first desktop EPUB reader that turns books into private, synchronized audiobooks.

-It is built for people who want the convenience of AI-assisted reading without sending their library to the cloud.
+It combines an EPUB library, local text-to-speech, sentence highlighting, page translation, voice management, and book summaries in one desktop app.
+The goal is simple: make reading and listening feel seamless without sending a user's books or voice data to a cloud service.

 ![Nur Preview](docs/preview.png)

 > Local-first.
 Private by default.
-Your books, voices, and reading state stay on your machine.
+Your books, voices, summaries, settings, and reading state stay on your machine.

-## What Nur Does
+## Why Nur Exists

+Most AI reading tools are cloud-based, subscription-based, or not designed for long-form EPUB reading.
+Nur explores a different approach: a free, open-source desktop reader where the reading experience, speech generation, and supporting AI features run locally.

+Nur is built for readers who want:

-- Imports and reads EPUB books in a desktop library
+- a private way to listen to EPUB books
-- Turns books into synchronized local audiobooks
+- synchronized read-along highlighting
+- local voices instead of cloud TTS APIs
+- adjustable reading appearance and playback behavior
+- multilingual reading help without leaving the book
+- an installable desktop app rather than a collection of scripts

+## Current Features

+### Library

+- Import and manage EPUB books locally
+- Save reading progress per book
+- Resume books from the library or recent reads
-- Highlights the currently spoken sentence during playback
+- Search the local library
+- Generate and read local book summaries
+- Store cover art, metadata, progress, and summary state locally

+### Reader

+- Paginated EPUB reading view
+- Stable page restoration when resizing the window
+- Sentence-level highlighting synchronized with spoken narration
+- Automatic page turn when playback reaches the end of a page
+- Table of contents navigation
+- Appearance controls for:
+  - light, sepia, and dark themes
+  - font size
+  - typeface
+  - line spacing
+- Reader appearance settings are persisted and applied across the wider app UI

+### Local Text-to-Speech

-- Supports two local TTS engines:
+Nur supports two local narration paths:

-  - `Piper`: fast, lightweight, and the default engine
+- `Piper`: the fast default engine for responsive local playback on most machines
-  - `Chatterbox`: higher-quality local narration with a longer startup buffer for smoother playback
+- `Chatterbox`: a higher-quality local narration option for stronger hardware

+Playback features include:

+- smooth buffering for long-form reading
+- stop, pause, resume, and page-to-page continuation
+- sentence-aligned audio generation for accurate highlighting
+- playback settings for speed, quality mode, buffering, and low-end devices

-- Lets you manage reusable voices in Voice Studio
+### Voice Studio

-- Saves reading progress, playback state, and reader settings locally
+- Add reusable voice samples
+- Store local voice presets
+- Select active voice references for supported narration workflows
+- Keep voice assets on the user's machine

+### Translation

-- Translates the current page locally into:
+- Translate the current page locally into:
   - Spanish
   - French
   - Arabic
-- Plays translated text back with matching local voices
-- Generates a local synopsis for books in the library
-- Applies reader appearance settings across the wider app UI
-- Minimizes to the system tray on supported desktop platforms

-## Feature Highlights

-### Reading

-- Paginated EPUB reader with progress restore
-- Auto page turn during playback
-- Table of contents navigation
-- Reader controls for font size, spacing, typeface, and theme
-- Dark, sepia, and light reading themes

-### Audio

-- Sentence-level highlighting synchronized to narration
-- Smooth local playback pipeline with startup buffering for premium narration
-- Local voice selection and reusable speaker assets
-- Separate default and premium engine paths for speed vs quality

-### Translation

-- Page-level local translation for supported languages
-- Local translated-audio preview
-- RTL-aware rendering for Arabic

-### Library

-- Recent reads and progress indicators
-- On-device synopsis generation from EPUB content
-- Search and quick resume

-### Diagnostics

-- Backend/runtime health reporting
-- Revealable log files
-- Recovery actions for engine/model issues

-## Privacy

-Nur is designed to run locally.
-Reading, TTS, translation, and summary generation are intended to happen on-device.

-First use of some optional models may download model files to your machine and then cache them locally.
-After that, playback and reading workflows remain local.
+- Preview translated text inside the reader
+- Play translated text using matching local Piper voices
+- RTL-aware display for Arabic

+### Local Summaries

+- Extract clean EPUB content locally
+- Generate a short synopsis for each book in the library
+- Show the full summary in an accessible modal
+- Refresh summaries when needed

+The summary feature currently uses Nur's local synopsis pipeline (`local-synopsis-v2`) built around EPUB content extraction, premise detection, and structured summary generation.
+It is intentionally lightweight so it does not require loading a large LLM into memory.

+### Desktop App Behavior

+- Native Electron desktop shell
+- App name, icon, and packaged resources configured
+- Minimize-to-tray support on supported desktop platforms
+- Local backend process management
+- Dynamic local backend port selection to avoid port conflicts
+- Runtime health checks, logs, and recovery actions
+- Windows installer, macOS package, and Linux package build targets

+## Privacy Model

+Nur is designed to keep reading workflows local.

+- EPUB files are imported and stored locally.
+- Reading progress and settings are saved locally.
+- Voice samples stay on the user's machine.
+- TTS requests are handled by the local backend.
+- Translation and summary generation are designed to run locally.

+Some models are downloaded on first use and cached in the user's app data directory.
+After a model is cached, the related workflow can run locally without repeatedly downloading it.

+Nur does not currently provide cloud sync, accounts, telemetry, or hosted inference.

+## Model and Hardware Notes

+`Piper` is the default path and is suitable for most machines.
+The default English Piper voice is prepared automatically and cached locally.

+`Chatterbox` provides higher-quality narration but is heavier.
+A capable GPU is strongly recommended:

+- Windows users will get the best premium-engine performance on a supported NVIDIA GPU.
+- Apple Silicon can use local acceleration, but premium playback may need a longer startup buffer.
+- CPU-only systems should use Piper for the smoothest experience.

+Translation models and translated Piper voices are also prepared on first use for each supported language.

+## Known Limitations

+- DRM-protected EPUBs are not supported.
+- OCR for scanned books is not currently included.
+- Mobile builds are not currently targeted.
+- Chatterbox quality and startup time depend heavily on local hardware.
+- Unsigned builds may trigger Windows SmartScreen or macOS Gatekeeper warnings.
+- Local model downloads require internet access the first time a model is prepared.

 ## Architecture

-Nur is split into three parts:
+Nur is split into three main parts:

 1. Electron main process
-   Handles the application window, tray behavior, library persistence, IPC, packaging/runtime checks, and backend process management.
+   Handles app windows, tray behavior, IPC, library persistence, packaging checks, model download orchestration, and backend process management.
 2. React renderer
-   Renders the library, reader, settings, voice tools, and translation/summary UI.
+   Renders the library, reader, settings, Voice Studio, translation UI, summary UI, and playback controls.
 3. Python backend
-   Runs the local TTS, translation, and summary services behind a small FastAPI server.
+   Runs local generation services through FastAPI, including TTS, translation, and synopsis generation.

-At runtime the renderer asks Electron for file and app operations, and Electron communicates with the local backend for generation tasks.
+The renderer talks to Electron through a preload bridge.
+Electron handles trusted file/app operations and communicates with the local Python backend for generation tasks.

 ## Tech Stack